On the Five Hindrances

 Dhamma Talks by Mogok Sayadaw; 31st March to 4th April 1962

-Sayadaw reminds or warns the disciples (U chit Swe and Daw Ma Ma)- as business man and woman sometimes they will be lost in business but the most important is not lost to defilements (kilesa).
-The Buddha warning us in the Saccasaṃyutta as— a hundred thousand humans die no one arriving at good destinations after deaths.
-If you fall into apāyas by kilesa one time and it’s not easy to climb up again to good (sugati) destinations.
+Sayadaw reminds or warns the disciples (U Chit Swe and Daw Ma Ma) - as business men and women sometimes they will be lost in business, but the most important thing is not to be lost to defilements (kilesa).
+The Buddha warns us in the Saccasaṃyutta that a hundred thousand humans die, with no one arriving at good destinations after death.
+If you fall into apāyas by kilesa even once, it’s not easy to climb up again to good (sugati) destinations.
 This point is more important.

 (Why are there more animals (pets and food animals) now than ever before?
 Where are they coming from?
-There are many kinds of pets, they become great businesses and out of control.
-When observing the pets they are more like humans.
+There are many kinds of pets; they have become great businesses and are out of control.
+When observing the pets, they seem more like humans.
 They come back to their family members and friends as pets.
-Near my surroundings there are more dogs and cats than humans.)
+In my surroundings, there are more dogs and cats than humans.)

 Aversion (byāpāda) is the inability to control one's mind.
 It is the dhamma that is not beneficial to oneself or others.
-The first thing is harmful to oneself first.
-The Buddha gave an example, it's similar to holding a hot iron bar and throwing it at someone.
-It’s harming you first and will hit the other.
+The first thing that is harmed is oneself.
+The Buddha gave an example; it's similar to holding a hot iron bar and throwing it at someone.
+It’s harming you first and will affect the other.
 It spoils the sīla and samādhi dhammas.
-At last, worry and remorse (kukkucca) still can come in.
-At near death one has worry and remorse for mistakes which had been done before.
+Ultimately, worry and remorse (kukkucca) still can come in.
+Near death, one has worry and remorse for mistakes which had been done before.
 You have to be afraid of the basic cause of byāpāda.
-If no aversion then worry and remorse do not arise.
-When people are getting old and searching for Dhamma and these dhammas (hindrances) forbidding them. it forbade path and fruit (magga and phala) but benefitting the apāya dhammas.
+If there is no aversion, then worry and remorse do not arise.
+When people are getting old and searching for Dhamma, these dhammas (hindrances) forbid them.
+It forbids the path and fruit (magga and phala) but benefits the apāya dhammas.

-Asevanā ca bālanam— Not consorting with fools, if you associate with dhammas leading to apāyas (hells, animals, ghosts existence), you’ll arrive there!
+Asevanā ca bālanam— Not consorting with fools, if you associate with dhammas leading to apāyas (hells, animals, ghosts existences), you’ll arrive there!

-Dukkhe añāṇam— not knowing dukkha sacca; in the place of not knowing dukkha sacca it’s the leader.
-It’s asking you to go anywhere of the 31 realms of existence.
+Dukkhe añāṇam— not knowing dukkha sacca; in the place of not knowing dukkha sacca, it’s the leader.
+It urges you to wander among the 31 realms of existence.

-Avijjā paccaya saṅkhāra— Ignorance conditions volitional formation is Restlessness.
+Avijjā paccaya saṅkhāra— Ignorance conditioning volitional formations manifests as Restlessness.

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"